zen-tools/py-tenet/README.md

 ## TenetAPI

 # Description
-This is a Python module for ISP TeNeT API.
+This is a Python module for work with ISP TeNeT API.

 # Usage:
 ```